TheQuentinJones/Module-1-Challenge/README.md

    This project was created to update code for a previously made website.
 I updated the code by replacing non-specific elements with semantic elements.
 I also trimmed other parts of the code such as some "classes", to make the HTML and CSS more concise and easier to understand.

+   Here is a link to my site: https://thequentinjones.github.io/Module-1-Challenge/

 ## Licenses

    MIT License